alexandroskapsalidis/MyProjects/Photo_Gallery_Bootstrap/README.md

-A Photo Gallery Web Site implemented mainly by Bootstrap 4.
-There are used Bootstrap components such as:
+This is a Photo Gallery website primarily built using Bootstrap 4.
+It incorporates various Bootstrap components, including:
- - navbar responsive menu
+- A responsive navbar menu
- - dropdown menu
+- A dropdown menu
- - cards
+- Cards
- - Carousel
+- A Carousel